ARM-software/lisa/doc/source/api/output.rst

    Return the :class:`Metric` associated with the run (not the individual jobs) with the specified `name`.

-   :return: The :class`Metric` object for the metric with the specified name.
+   :return: The :class:`Metric` object for the metric with the specified name.

 .. method:: RunOutput.get_job_spec(spec_id)